cfcgoncalves/goncalves/content/publication/morris-tissue-2021/index.md

 publishDate: '2021-06-14T07:10:01.736477Z'
 publication_types:
 - '2'
-abstract: Circadian clocks in the brain and peripheral tissues temporally coordinate local physiology to align with the 24 hours rhythmic environment through light/darkness, rest/activity and feeding/fasting cycles.
+abstract: 'Circadian clocks in the brain and peripheral tissues temporally coordinate local physiology to align with the 24 hours rhythmic environment through light/darkness, rest/activity and feeding/fasting cycles.
 Circadian disruptions (during ageing, shift work and jet-lag) have been proposed as a risk factor for degeneration and